ftao/elm-talk/slides.md

 ---

-## Any thoughts ?

-note: ask the audience, what do you think ?

----

  - The Elm Architecture is a **simple** pattern for infinitely **nestable** components.
  - It is great for **modularity, code reuse, and testing**.
  - Ultimately, this pattern makes it easy to create complex web apps in a way that stays modular.

+note: ask the audience, do they understand the key points

 ---

-## What's Great about this ?
+## Any thoughts ?

- - It's Simple
- - Easy to navigate the codebase
- - Easy to debug, easy to locate the possible bug location

-NEED UPDATE

- - It is quite simple
+note: more discussion
   - But a lot of boilerplate code

-note: do we need write similiar code in other framework / language in oo, we build the tree of component, in javascript ? html ? the nested is express in template language / html many time
+  - how the nested structure expressed in other language html structure ?

 ---